gotenash/OmniSign/README.md

 ### 2. Client Player Installation

 Before launching a client installer, ensure you have logged into the OmniSign admin panel, navigated to **Écrans (Screens)**, and copied your **Screen API Key**.

+> [!TIP]
+> **Using a Domain Name & Reverse Proxy (e.g., Nginx Proxy Manager)**:
+> If you host OmniSign behind a reverse proxy using a domain name (e.g., `https://omnisign.yourdomain.com`), make sure to **enable WebSocket support** in your proxy configuration (e.g., toggle "Websockets Support" in Nginx Proxy Manager).
+This is required for real-time player commands and status sync.

 #### A. Windows Client (`client_win/`)
 1. Go to the `client_win/` folder and double-click **`Installer_Client_Windows.bat`**.